Humans did not cause woolly mammoths to go extinct -- climate change did

-Category: Environment Hits: 0Humans did not cause woolly mammoths to go extinct -- climate change did.
+Category: Environment Hits: 11Humans did not cause woolly mammoths to go extinct -- climate change did.
 For five million years, woolly mammoths roamed the earth until they vanished for good nearly 4,000 years ago -- and scientists have finally proved why.
 The hairy cousins of today's elephants lived alongside early humans and were a regular staple of their diet -- their skeletons were used to build shelters, harpoons were carved from their giant tusks, artwork featuring them is daubed on cave walls, and 30,000 years ago, the oldest known musical instrument, a flute, was made out of a mammoth bone.

 Read more https://www.sciencedaily.com/releases/2021/10/211020135914.htm